aldenbernsteinn/CY.AI/README.md

 # Step 4: Create the model

-1. Note that the default name set in CY.AI.py will be GeneralAI, if you want your model to work immediately with no personal customization. run the following command in the terminal within the same location that the yaml. file is located:
+*Note that the default name set in CY.AI.py will be GeneralAI, please do the following if you want your model to work later with the placeholder model in the CY.AI.py script (this can easily be changed later)

+Run the following command in the terminal within the same location as the yaml.:
    --

  ollama create General AI - f Gemma2_9bTemplate.yaml      OR      ollama create General AI - f Llama3yamltemplate.yaml (not as accurate)

-* If you want to create multiple models or change the name of the models then execute the following command:
+* If you want to create your own model using your own custom yaml file with a different name:

-ollama create (NAME OF YOUR MODEL) - f (NAME OF YOUR YAML FILE)
+ollama create (NAME YOUR MODEL) - f (NAME OF YOUR CUSTOM YAML FILE)

-2. Run the following command in ANY terminal to see if Ollama has created your new model --
+Run the following command in ANY terminal to see if Ollama has created your new model --

 ollama list

 * Note you will have to change the model name in the CY.AI.py to reflect your changes, there will be instructions on this later once your python file is set up properly).
 Also You can create as many models as you want with Ollama.
+(See Step 9 for more information on how to do this)